ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

     }
  ````
 The code written with Lombok is much easier to understand than the one above which is too verbose.
-As you can see, **all the complexity of creating the Builder class is hidden from the developer, making the code more precise.**
+As we can see, **all the complexity of creating the Builder class is hidden from the developer, making the code more precise.**
-Now, you can create objects easily.
+Now, we can create objects easily.
  ````text
     Account account = Account.builder().acctName("Savings")
         .acctNo("A001090")